biolink/biolink-model/docs/decreases_stability_of.md

-# Slot: decreases stability of
+# Type: decreases stability of

 holds between two molecular entities where the action or effect of one decreases the stability of the other within a system of interest

 URI: [biolink:decreases_stability_of](https://w3id.org/biolink/vocab/decreases_stability_of)

 ## Domain and Range